 The school's physical facility is well maintained and presentable to the community.
-District personnel periodically examine the school's facility in order to upkeep a functional and secure environment.
+School staff and custodians periodically check for areas needing repair and upkeep.
+District personnel complete an annual inspection of the school's facility by using the FIT (Facility Inspection Tool) in order to upkeep a functional and secure environment.
 Additionally, health, fire and law enforcement departments contribute to school safety by periodic campus walk throughs.
+The Maintenance and Custodial crews are continually practicing CBC COVID standards for the safety of all students and staff on campus.

 The classrooms are monitored for safety and appearance by the administration and individual classroom teachers.
+Work orders are put in periodically by custodians, security and administration when improvements / repairs need to be completed.